linode/docs/docs/platform/network-helper.md

 ## What files are Affected

-The files modified depend on the distribution, but in all cases Network Helper modifies `/etc/resolv.conf` to include the `options rotate` directive.
+The files modified depend on the distribution, but in all cases Network Helper writes `/etc/resolv.conf`, which includes the `options rotate` directive.

 For each file modified by Network Helper. you will have 3 versions of this file after each boot.
 Let's use Debian as an example.
 In addition to the `/etc/network/interfaces` file, Network Helper will create: